MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-2.md

 - One or more custom management groups.
 - Management group hierarchy based on organizational structure or geography
-- An Azure subscription per environment (dev/test/prod)
+- An Azure subscription per application environment (dev/test/prod)
 - Non-uniform resource distribution.
-Some platform and workload resources are deployed in the same Azure subscriptions.
+Platform and workload resources for a single environment are deployed in the same Azure subscriptions.
-- Minimal usage of Azure Policy.
-Policy assignments (audit and deny effects) are done at management group or subscription level.
+- Policy assignments (audit and deny effects) are done at a subscription level.
-- RBAC role assignments per subscription.
+- RBAC role assignments per subscription and resource groups.
-- Single VNet
+- A VNet per application environment.
-  - No hybrid connectivity (VPN/ExpressRoute).
+  - A hub VNet for hybrid connectivity (VPN/ExpressRoute).
-  - A new subnet is created per application.
+  - A new subnet is created per application per environment.
-- Applications are deployed into the respective subscription per their environment (dev/test/prod)
+- Applications are deployed into the respective subscription as per their environment classification (dev/test/prod)
-  - Controlled and operated by the central IT team.
+  - Controlled and operated by a central IT team.

 The following diagram shows the current state of this sample scenario: